The Mahabharata, Book 02

 III THE BRIDE

 Sound the drum and voice the sankha!
-Brightly dawns; the bridal day,
+Brightly dawns; the

 Fresh from morning s pure ablutions comes the bride in garments gay,

 And her golden bridal garland, carrying on her graceful arm.

 Softly, sweetly, steps Draupadi, queen of every winning charm!

 Then a Brahman versed in mantra, ancient priest of lunar

 Lights the Fire, with pious offerings seek its blessings and its grace,

 Whispered words of benediction saints and holy men repeat,